 Kombiglyze XR side effects

-severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;
+Stop taking this medicine and call your doctor right away if you have symptoms of pancreatitis: severe pain in your upper stomach spreading to your back, nausea and vomiting, loss of appetite, or fast heartbeats.

 pain or burning when you urinate; or

-Less serious Kombiglyze XR side effects may include:
+Common Kombiglyze XR side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.